-The Judges were selected by the BCA Committee and chosen for their interest or involvement in comics.
-They were also chosen for their ability to view the medium critically as works of art and entertainment from their point of view as successful professionals in their respective creative fields.
+The Judges have been selected by the BCA Committee and chosen for their interest or involvement in comics.
+They are also chosen for their ability to view the medium critically as works of art and entertainment from their point of view as successful professionals in their respective creative fields.

 Selected by Screen International as a ‘Star Of Tomorrow’ for 2010, Jonathan is a director who likes trench coats, smoke, swearing, skateboards, comics and loads of other stuff.
 He is a graduate of Fine Art at Chelsea School of Art and MA Filmmaking at the London Film School.

-Jonathan is currently developing a live action adaptation of Charles Forsman’s comic ‘The End Of The F**king World’.
+Jonathan has developed a live action adaptation of Charles Forsman’s comic ‘The End Of The F**king World’.
 Bringing the nihilistic vision of America to the UK.
 The film stars Craig Roberts (Submarine) and Jessica Barden (Hanna) as James and Alyssa.
 As well as drama, Jonathan has directed commercials for GEOX, Nike & NatWest.

 Stephen L. Holland is the co-creator, co-owner and manager of Page 45 which was judged Best Independent Retailer in Nottingham 2012 and in 2004 won the only ever Diamond Comics Award for Best Retailer in the UK.
 For 18 years Page 45 has successfully promoted quality and diversity in comics and graphic novels regardless of publishing status, writing weekly reviews redressing the stranglehold which corporate comics have held over the industry in the US and UK.
 Stephen has a degree in English Literature and History of Art.